A note on crystalline liftings in the $\mathbb{Q}_p$ case: Abstract

 \section{Abstract}

-Let $\rho: G_{\Qp} \to \GL_d(\mathcal O_{\Qpbar})$ be a crystalline representation with Hodge-Tate weights in $[0, p]$, such that its reduction $\barrho$ is upper triangular.
+Let $p>2$ be a prime.
+Let $\rho$ be a crystalline representation of $G_{\Qp}$ with distinct Hodge-Tate weights in $[0, p]$, such that its reduction $\barrho$ is upper triangular.
 Under certain conditions, we prove that $\barrho$ has an upper triangular crystalline lift $\rho'$ such that $\HT(\rho')=\HT(\rho)$.
 The method is based on the author's previous work, combined with an inspiration from the work of Breuil-Herzig.